School officials: Job cuts key to containing Harwood’s FY26 budget

 Several slides and much of the discussion revolved around Vermont’s complex education funding formula and the recent calls to update it.
 Leichliter noted some ideas being discussed in the state commission he’s serving on such as creating a foundation formula as other states currently use.
 The formula sets limits on how much growth school budgets may have each year, he said.
 The state commission is expected to share its recommendations soon, ahead of the legislative session that convenes in January.

-One slide used data from the 2022-23 school year to listed the education tax revenue generated by each town in the Harwood district which totaled over $50.7 million.
+One slide used data from the 2022-23 school year to list the education tax revenue generated by each town in the Harwood district which totaled over $50.7 million.
 Harwood that year only needed $42.6 million to fund its budget.
 That meant that $8.1 million of local taxes – 16 cents of every dollar collected – was retained by the state to distribute to other school districts with lower taxing capacity.

 Attendee Tamatha Hasse thanked the board members for their work in tackling the thorny issue.
 “You are volunteers,” she said.